 - “The patient’s elevated cortisol levels, as indicated in the adrenal function test, suggest Cushing’s syndrome” (disorder caused by prolonged exposure to high levels of cortisol, the body’s stress hormone.)

 - “This lab report shows abnormallyWhat does “abnormally” mean?”Abnormally” means something is different from what’s usual, regular, or expected.
 It’s like something is out of the ordinary.
 Imagine you have a line of evenly spaced trees.
-If one tree is much taller or shorter than… Read More low cortisol, warranting further investigation for adrenal insufficiency.”
+If one tree is much taller or shorter than the others, it would look “abnormally” tall or short.
+Here’s… Read More low cortisol, warranting further investigation for adrenal insufficiency.”

 - “We’ll monitor your cortisol levels with a 24-hour urine collection to assess your adrenal function.”

 Cortisol levels are commonly tested in bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
 It’s a complex, dynamic fluid—not just a simple red liquid.
-Consider it a… Read More, saliva, and urine.
+Consider it a bustling highway system within your body, carrying various cellular vehicles… Read More, saliva, and urine.
 At-home cortisol test kits are also available, primarily using saliva samples.

 Contextual Information

 Cortisol isn’t solely a stress responder; it plays a pivotal role in various bodily functions.
-It influences your metabolismImagine your body as a bustling factory.
-In this factory, “metabolize” is the process of taking raw materials (like food) and transforming them into usable products (like energy).
-It’s the complex network of chemical reactions that sustains living things, ensuring… Read More, regulates blood sugarBlood sugar, also known as blood glucose, is a type of simple sugar circulating in your bloodstream.
+It influences your metabolismMetabolism is the set of chemical processes that happen inside the body to keep it alive and working.
+Think of the body as a busy kitchen where food is turned into energy, building blocks, and waste.
+These processes break down food to release energy, build new cells, and remove unwanted… Read More, regulates blood sugarBlood sugar, also known as blood glucose, is a type of simple sugar circulating in your bloodstream.
 It can be a primary source of energy for your cells.
 Your body can get blood sugar from carbohydrates that you eat.
-The… Read More levels, and even impacts your sleep-wake cycle.
+The Word “Blood Sugar” This term is a modern invention, emerging… Read More levels, and even impacts your sleep-wake cycle.
 In essence, it helps your body maintain equilibrium in the face of internal and external challenges.

 Cortisol and Cravings: The BiochemicalThe term “biochemical” simply means relating to the chemical reactions happening within living organisms.
 Imagine tiny factories inside your body constantly whirring away, and biochemical reactions are the instructions that keep those factories running smoothly.
-Etymology: The word is a… Read More Link
+Etymology: The word is a combination of two Greek words: Bio, meaning “life” Chemical: referring… Read More Link

 This intricate dance between cortisol, glucose, and fat is where cravings take root.
 The initial surge of glucose often leads to a subsequent crash, leaving you feeling tired and hungry.
 To compensate, your body craves quick-fix energy sources like sugary treats and fatty snacks, perpetuating a vicious cycle.